This is an old revision of the document!

 The charger is configured to be controlled by a BMS, but it does not receive any control messages from a BMS.
 The charger stopped charging, as a safety precaution.

 Check the connection between the charger and the BMS.

-Or, when the charger needs to operate in stand-alone mode again, not controlled by a BMS, it needs to be reset:
+When the charger needs to operate in stand-alone mode again, not controlled by a BMS, it needs to be reset:

-Note that (solar-)chargers automatically configure themselves to be BMS controlled when they are connected to one; either direct or via a Color Control GX or Venus GX.
+Note that (solar-)chargers automatically configure themselves to be BMS-controlled when they are connected to one; either direct or via a Color Control GX or Venus GX.

 This error will reset after the CPU has cooled down.
 If the error persists, check the ambient temperature and check for obstructions near the air inlet and outlet holes of the charger cabinet.
 Check manual for mounting instructions with regard to cooling.
 If error persists the controller is probably faulty.

 If the unit does not work and error 116 pops up as the active error the unit is faulty, contact your dealer for a replacement.